Anshul1563/Student_Buddy/README.md

 # Student Buddy
-Use our tool to intellignetly search courses online or quickly finish your projects.
+Use our tool to intelligently search courses online or quickly finish your projects.

 # Installation